nikitavoloboev/data/travel/visited.md

 I keep various lists of places I liked on [Foursquare](https://foursquare.com/user/458393289).

 Below are countries and cities I visited thus far with some comments on them.
-The links on the cities link to a Foursquare list of places I liked from it.
 Cities with 🌟 are my **favorite**.

 ## Netherlands